godaddy/warehouse.ai-ui/README.md

 Warehouse UI is backed by a GraphQL API.
 This API transforms the data from the existing warehouse API to a model that is specific to this UI.
-The GraphQL models are based on [warehouse-models].
-Refer to its schemas for a reference on data and properties that are available.
+The GraphQL models are based on [warehouse-models] and [warehouse.ai-status-models].
+Refer to those schemas for a data reference and properties that are available.

 ### Libraries used